-The main difference between mediators and conciliators is that a judge may be a conciliator himself or herself if he or she decides so, whereas a mediator is always a third party.
+The main difference between mediators and conciliators is that judges may themselves be conciliators if they decide so, whereas a mediator is always a third party.
 Moreover, mediators receive fees from the parties while conciliators are volunteers.

 Mediation and conciliation may be suggested either by the parties themselves or by the judge.

-The popularity of judicial ADR methods is increasing as they offer advantages such as confidentiality, flexibility and saving of significant time and money.
-Courts often induce parties to initiate either mediation or conciliation.
-It has become standard practice for some courts, in certain matters, to suggest mediation at the beginning of the proceedings and to recommend names of mediators.
+The popularity of judicial ADR methods is increasing as they offer advantages such as confidentiality, flexibility and the saving of significant time and money.
+Courts often induce parties to initiate it.
+In certain matters, it has become standard practice for some courts to suggest mediation at the beginning of the proceedings and to recommend names of mediators.

-According to the Centre for Mediation and Arbitration of Paris (CMAP), the success rate of mediation cases in France was 71% in 2017.
+According to the Centre for Mediation and Arbitration of Paris (CMAP), the success rate of mediation cases in France was 60% in 2020, but only 27% have been initiated by both parties.
 Mediation generally lasts from three to six months in commercial cases.

-Mediation or conciliation clauses may also be included in contracts by parties (this is known as conventional mediation or conciliation).
+Parties may include mediation or conciliation clauses in contracts (this is known as conventional mediation or conciliation).

-Generally, neither mediation nor conciliation is compulsory.
-Both are based on consent and must be accepted by all parties.
-There is no legal sanction against a party that refuses to enter into or fails to reach an agreement.
+Generally, neither mediation, conciliation nor Procédure participative is compulsory.
+They are based on consent and must be accepted by all parties.

-However, as an exception, an attempt at conciliation is mandatory before the start of legal proceedings in certain proceedings, such as labour law disputes, divorce proceedings, etc.
+By exception, an ADR attempt is mandatory before initiating certain proceedings, such as labour law disputes or divorce proceedings.

-An attempt at conciliation or mediation may also become compulsory due to the willingness of the parties.
-If they have provided for mandatory (and not optional) conciliation or mediation in their contract, they must use it first, before initiating litigation.
+An ADR attempt may also become compulsory due to the willingness of the parties.
+If they have provided for mandatory conciliation or mediation in their contract, they must use it first, before initiating litigation.
 Failing to do so, the defendant can assert that the claim is inadmissible (except in proceedings of interim relief depending on emergency situations).

-Since 25 March 2019, the French Planning Law for 2018-2022 and Reforming Law for Justice has widened the judge’s power to ask the parties to use mediation at every step of the proceedings, even during pretrial or specific proceedings where it used to be prohibited (divorce and judicial separation).
+A 2019 French Act has widened the judge’s power to ask the parties to use mediation at every step of the proceedings, even during pretrial or specific proceedings where it used to be prohibited (divorce and judicial separation).

-It also introduced a mandatory ADR for low financial stakes disputes and neighbourhood disputes, except in certain cases (for example, in the case of legitimate ground or for consumer or mortgage loans).
-Those changes will come into effect on 1 January 2020.
+It also introduced a mandatory ADR proceeding for low financial stakes disputes (under EUR5,000) and neighbourhood disputes, except in certain cases (for example, in the case of legitimate grounds or for consumer or mortgage loans).

-Moreover, specific mediation institutions were created by the government, operating in different fields (public as well as private).
-The most successful one is the Médiateur des Entreprises, a national service reporting to the Ministry of Economic and Financial Affairs that was created in 2010 in order to help companies solve their disputes with clients or suppliers.
-This institution includes a mediation department that dealt with over 1,000 cases in 2016 and has an 80% success rate according to a 2015 public report regarding the efficiency of ADR methods in France.
+The government has also established a number of specific mediation institutions that work in a variety of fields, including both public and private ones.
+The most successful one is the Médiateur des Entreprises, a national service reporting to the Ministry of Economic and Financial Affairs created in 2010 to help companies solve their disputes with clients or suppliers.
+According to a 2019 report, its mediation department handled over 1,300 cases in 2018 and has a 75% success rate.

 France is a major centre of arbitration.
-The International Chambers of Commerce (ICC) and the International Court of Arbitration are hosted in Paris.
+The International Chambers of Commerce (ICC) and the International Court of Arbitration are located in Paris.

-Arbitration can be organised either on an ad hoc basis or under the auspices of arbitral institutions (such as the ICC).
+The arbitration process can be conducted either on an ad hoc basis or under the auspices of an arbitral institution (such as the ICC).

-Arbitration procedure is heavily dependent on the will of the parties, as provided in arbitration clauses (before the dispute arises) or compromises (after the dispute arose) (Articles 1442 and 1509 of the FCCP).
+Arbitration procedures are greatly influenced by the will of the parties, as specified in arbitration clauses (before a dispute arises) or compromises (after a dispute has arisen).

-Sets of laws governing arbitration procedure often have a purely residual character and should be considered subsidiary.
+There is often a purely residual nature to the sets of laws governing arbitration procedures.
 The applicable body of rules may depend on the purpose of the arbitration.

 Disputes relating to persons’ capacity and status, divorce, judicial separation and any litigation involving public institutions or public order issues cannot be settled through arbitration.

-Several judicial remedies are available to challenge arbitration awards.
+There are several judicial remedies available to challenge an arbitration award.

-Appeals on the merits are restricted to domestic awards if such an appeal has been specified by the parties (Articles 1489 and 1518 of the FCCP).
+Appeals on the merits are restricted to domestic awards if such an appeal has been specified by the parties.

 Annulment appeals are available in any case when:

-Appeals should be lodged before the Appeal Court the day the award is released and up to one month after being served or notified to the opposing party.
+Appeal proceedings should be brought before the appeals court the day the award is released and within one month of the opposing party being served or notified.

-Suspensive effect of the appeal is applicable to domestic awards only, notwithstanding the ability of the arbitration tribunal to order provisional enforcement.
+Despite the reform of appeal procedure, the suspensive effect of the appeal remains applicable to domestic awards, notwithstanding the ability of the arbitration tribunal to order provisional enforcement.

 An appeal against the arbitration award also triggers an appeal against the subsequent enforcement order.

-Finally, full judicial review of the arbitration might also be possible mostly in the event of a fraud (Articles 1502 and 1506 of the FCCP).
+Finally, full judicial review of the arbitration might also be possible, mostly in the event of a fraud.

-Exequatur is automatically granted when the award has been fully or partially confirmed by the Appeal Court (Articles 1498 and 1527 of the FCCP).
+Exequatur is automatically granted when the award has been fully or partially confirmed by the appeal court.

 Otherwise, the enforcement of the award requires a fast and simplified ex parte judicial application.